timster85/python-for-devops-aug-2022/README.md

 * Continue with testing `pip freeze | grep pytest-cov`

 * change a files name you can run this `git mv test_hello.py test_devopslib.py`
+* add code to test some thing in your test file
+* update your make file to look at your test files
+* run `make test`

+*MakeFile*

+* Formating - cleans up code get's rid of spaces any, tabe, weird things, written in a way thats bad to read.
+* Adding an `all:` step you can choice the order of install and tell a colleage to just run `make all`
+*

 ## Command-Line Tools